sketchplugins/plugin-directory/README.md

 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [json Color Palette Importer](https://github.com/ziyafenn/sketch-json-color-palette-importer), by Ziya Fenn: Create shared layer styles by importing JSON color palettes
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
-- [Keygaroo](https://keygaroo.iandco.com/), by I&CO: Keygaroo helps you learn keyboard shortcuts for the actions you use the most.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers
 - [labelizer](https://github.com/nOograss/labelizer), by Maxime Peeters: Extract, replace and download labels from Sketch file.